-The function tet\reason() returns a pointer to a string which contains the reason why the test purpose defined in tet\testlist[testno - 1] has been cancelled by a previous call to tet\delete().
-If this test purpose does not exist or is not marked as cancelled, a value of (char \) NULL is returned.
+The function tet_reason() returns a pointer to a string which contains the reason why the test purpose with the specified absolute test number has been cancelled by a previous call to tet_delete().
+If this test purpose is not defined in the test case or is not marked as cancelled, a value of (char ) NULL is returned.